-The heart is the core of the circulatory system, which supplies the body with oxygen and other important nutrients needed to sustain life.
-Without it, one would couldn’t exist.
+The heart is the epicenter of the circulatory system, which supplies the body with oxygen and other important nutrients needed to sustain life.

 Hormones released because of emotions and other stimuli affect the heart rate, which is why the heart was historically associated with emotions.